-The Wooden Furniture and Upholstered Seat Manufacturing industry is the largest industry in the furniture manufacturing sector, accounting for 60% to 70% of Australian furniture production and employment.
-Industry activity has trended sharply downwards since the mid-2000s as exchange rate appreciation has significantly eroded the capacity of local manufacturers to compete with imports and non-wooden furniture substitutes.
-The price of general furniture components, such as leather, textiles, metal fasteners and springs, has increased, while the price of imported furniture products has decreased.
+The Wooden Furniture and Upholstered Seat Manufacturing industry is the largest in the furniture manufacturing sector, accounting for 60% to 70% of Australian furniture production and employment.
+However, the industry has endured a sharp decline since the since the mid-2000s.
+An appreciating Australian dollar through to a peak in 2012-13 significantly eroded the capacity of local manufacturers to compete with imports and non-wooden furniture substitutes.

 Domestic demand for wooden and upholstered furniture products is expected to currently total $4.3 billion, representing a marginal decline over the five years through 2015-16.
 However, imports now capture a greater share of domestic demand at the expense of local manufacturing... purchase to read more

 Industry Report - Starting a New Business Chapter